nextml/NEXT/README.md

 Once initialized, this script will return a link that you can distribute yourself or post as a HIT on Mechanical Turk.
 Visit:

 - `http://your_public_ec2_DNS:8001/query/cartoon_dueling` for Pure Exploration for Dueling Bandits
-- `http://your_public_ec2_DNS:8001/query/cartoon_triplet` for Active Non-Metric Multidimensional Scaling
+- `http://your_public_ec2_DNS:8001/query/cartoon_triplet` for Active Non-Metric Multidimensional Scaling (MDS)
 - `http://your_public_ec2_DNS:8001/query/cartoon_tuple` for Pure Exploration for Tuple Bandits

-## Experiment results, dashboards, and data visualizations
+## Accessing experiment results, dashboards, and data visualizations

 You can access interactive experiment dashboards and data visualizations at:
 - `http://your_public_ec2_DNS:8000/dashboard/experiment_list`